 Placeit’s logo-maker app is a somewhat buggy experience that might take your money without actually giving you what you need.
 Don’t touch it until they fix the massive bugs, and maybe do some proofreading.
 There are better, cheaper logo design services.
-Read on to find out which ones I recommend.
+In fact, you can hire a professional logo designer for as little as $5 on Fiverr.

 This Product Is Fine, Until It Isn’t